• You can download sample spectra from the SIRIUS website.

 Example 2: MS files

-The demo-data/ms/ directory contains two examples of this format.
-Each file contains a single compound measured with an Orbitrap instrument.
-To analyze this compound run:
+The demo-data/ms/ directory contains two examples in .ms format.
+Each file contains a single compound measured on an Orbitrap instrument.
+To analyze this compound, run:

-sirius -o <outputdir> -i demo-data/ms/Bicuculline.ms formula -p orbitrap
+sirius --input demo-data/ms/Bicuculline.ms --project <projectspace> formulas -p orbitrap

-As the ms file already contains the correct molecular formula, SIRIUS will directly compute the fragmentation tree without decomposing the mass (like when specifying exactly one molecular formula via -f option).
+Since the .ms file already contains the correct molecular formula, SIRIUS will compute the fragmentation tree directly without having to decompose the mass (the same as when specifying exactly one molecular formula with the -f option).

-If you want to enforce a molecular formula analysis and ranking (although the correct molecular formula is given within the file) use the --ignore-formula option to ignore molecular the formula in the file.
-The number of formula candidates can be specified via the -c option.
+If you want to enforce a molecular formula analysis and ranking (even though the correct molecular formula is given in the file), use the --ignore-formula option to ignore the molecular formula in the file.
+The number of formula candidates can be specified with the -c option.

-sirius -o <outputdir> -i demo-data/ms/Bicuculline.ms --ignore-formula formula -p orbitrap -c 5
+sirius --input demo-data/ms/Bicuculline.ms --ignore-formula --project <projectspace> formulas -p orbitrap -c 5

 Background Service - Generic SIRIUS API

-The openAPI specification and documentation can be viewed via the browser.
-Just start SIRIUS and open http://localhost:8080/.
-SIRIUS may also use a different available port.
-Please, check the command line output of the starting SIRIUS: SIRIUS Service is running on port: [PORT_NUMBER].
+The openAPI specification and documentation can be viewed in the browser.
+Start SIRIUS, check which port the service is running on by clicking the “settings” button and open http://localhost:8080/, where 8080 is replaced with your port.
+SIRIUS may be using a different available port.
+Please check the command line output of the starting SIRIUS: SIRIUS Service is running on port: [PORT_NUMBER].

 Foo